mlflow/mlflow/CONTRIBUTING.md

 change, feel free to ask an MLflow committer or community member for input.

+In addition to public APIs, any Python APIs within MLflow that are designated with the annotation `@developer_stable` must remain backwards compatible.
+Any contribution that adds features, modifies behavior, or otherwise changes the functionality within the scope of these classes or methods will be closely reviewed by maintainers, and additional backwards compatibility testing may be requested.

 ### Consider introducing new features as MLflow Plugins

 [MLflow Plugins](https://mlflow.org/docs/latest/plugins.html) enable